Wondering if it’s possible to create custom dashboards in Google Analytics 4?

 First, notice that you can rearrange the cards by clicking the six dots on the left and dragging a card to a new location.

 Unfortunately, the cards aren’t editable.
-So, if you’d like to make a change to a certain one, you’ll have to click the X on the right to delete it, then remake and add an updated card back yourself.
+So, if you’d like to change a certain one, you’ll have to click the X on the right to delete it, then remake it and add an updated card yourself.

 To create a new report card, scroll to the bottom of the list and click Add cards:

-Here’s where you’ll be able to select from Google’s pre-made cards to add to your dashboard.
-If you’re looking to add something that isn’t there, unfortunately it can’t be added at this time and you’ll want to look at the other methods of creating a GA4 dashboard.
+Here, you can select from Google’s pre-made cards to add to your dashboard.
+Unfortunately, if you’re looking to add something that isn’t there, it can’t be added at this time, and you’ll want to look at the other methods of creating a GA4 dashboard.

 Also, make sure to check out the other dimensions that are available for each card by clicking the down arrow when it’s available:

-If you find a card you’d like to add to your dashboard, click the checkbox, then click the blue Add Card button.
+If you find a card you’d like to add to your dashboard, click the checkbox and then the blue Add Card button.

 Your new card will automatically be added to the end of your list of cards, so it’ll be at the end of your report.
 If you want to move it up, remember to click and drag it up into a new position.
 When it’s situated where you’d like, go ahead and click the blue Save button: